fkztw/linkedin2md/README.md

 # LinkedIn2Md

-Export **public** LinkedIn resume to markdown format.
+Export **public** LinkedIn profile to Markdown format.
-You can use this tool to generate a Markdown format resume from your LinkedIn profile.
+You can use this tool to generate a Markdown format CV from your LinkedIn profile.
 Edit the output Markdown file and transform it into PDF,
-so you can have the pure text resume (maybe put it on your personal website which support markdown format)
+so you can have the pure text CV (maybe put it on your personal website which support Markdown format)
-and PDF resume at the same time.
+and PDF CV at the same time.

 ## Why create this project?